 The Working Groups

-Find legal and systems-based solutions to barriers related to jurisdiction, legal infrastructure, leasing and title processing, and loan underwriting and thereby improve opportunities for homeownership on trust lands.
+Find legal and systems-based solutions to expedite lending, leasing and title processing, and loan underwriting, thereby improving opportunities for homeownership on trust lands.

 Capital and Secondary Markets